 Keep in mind that the “tier” the hotel falls into is also highly dependent on the market it’s in, so you can expect the Fairfield Inn and Suites near Disneyland, California to price at mid-tier levels even though it’s a limited service brand.

-With the 70,000 points you earn as a sign-up bonus, you can stay for 5+ nights at low-end hotels, a few nights at mid-tier hotels, or maybe even one night at a high-end hotel.
+With the 55,000 points you earn as a sign-up bonus, you can stay for 5+ nights at low-end hotels, or a night or two at mid-tier hotels.

 Marriott’s “Stay 5, Pay for 4” policy makes one of the nights free on redemption bookings, further sweetening the deal with booking hotels on points.